-Hypersensitivity Reactions Including Anaphylaxis
+Anaphylaxis and Hypersensitivity Reactions

-In clinical trials and post-marketing experience, approximately 1% of patients developed anaphylactic or severe hypersensitivity reactions, some life-threatening, during Fabrazyme infusion.
-Reactions have included localized angioedema (including swelling of the face, mouth, and throat), bronchospasm, hypotension, generalized urticaria, dysphagia, rash, dyspnea, flushing, chest discomfort, pruritus, and nasal congestion.
-Consider pretreating with antihistamines, antipyretics, and/or corticosteroids; however, reactions may still occur.
+In clinical trials and postmarketing safety experience with Fabrazyme, approximately 1% of patients developed anaphylactic or severe hypersensitivity reactions during Fabrazyme infusion.

+Life-threatening anaphylactic and severe hypersensitivity reactions have been observed in patients during Fabrazyme infusions.

+- Reactions have included localized angioedema (including swelling of the face, mouth, and throat), bronchospasm, hypotension, generalized urticaria, dysphagia, rash, dyspnea, flushing, chest discomfort, pruritus, and nasal congestion. - Interventions have included cardiopulmonary resuscitation, oxygen supplementation, IV fluids, hospitalization, and treatment with inhaled beta-adrenergic agonists, antihistamines, epinephrine, and IV corticosteroids. - If anaphylactic or severe hypersensitivity reactions occur, immediately discontinue administration of Fabrazyme and provide necessary emergency treatment.
+Because of the potential for severe hypersensitivity reactions, appropriate medical support measures should be readily available when Fabrazyme is administered.

-In Fabrazyme clinical trials, some patients developed IgE antibodies or skin test reactivity specific to Fabrazyme.
+In clinical trials with Fabrazyme, some patients developed IgE antibodies or skin test reactivity specific to Fabrazyme.

-- Higher incidences of hypersensitivity reactions were observed in adult patients with persistent anti-Fabrazyme antibodies, and in those with high antibody titers compared with antibody negative adult patients. - Consider testing for IgE antibodies in patients who experienced suspected hypersensitivity reactions and consider the risks and benefits of continued treatment in patients with anti-Fabrazyme IgE antibodies.
+- Higher incidences of hypersensitivity reactions were observed in adult patients with persistent anti-Fabrazyme antibodies and in adult patients with high antibody titer compared to that in antibody negative adult patients. - Physicians should consider testing for IgE antibodies in patients who experienced suspected hypersensitivity reactions and consider the risks and benefits of continued treatment in patients with anti-Fabrazyme IgE antibodies.
 Rechallenge of these patients should only occur under the direct supervision of qualified personnel, with appropriate medical support measures readily available.